TeamHeka/medkit/CONTRIBUTING.md

 ### Code conventions

-The Medkit codebase follows the [PEP8](https://www.python.org/dev/peps/pep-0008/) style guide for Python code, which defines several rules among which:
+The medkit codebase follows the [PEP8](https://www.python.org/dev/peps/pep-0008/) style guide for Python code, which defines several rules among which:
 - use 4 spaces (not tabs) per indentation level.
 - use `snake_case` for variable and functions, `CamelCase` for classes and `UPPER_SNAKE_CASE` for constants defined at module level.
 - prefix non-public variables, methods, attributes and modules (ie .py files) with a leading underscore.
 - avoid `import *`, prefer explicit import.
 - use `"double-quoted"` strings rather than `'single-quoted'`.

-Note that contrary to PEP8, the maximum line length in Medkit is not 79 characters but 88 (for better compatibility with the `black` formatter (cf [Linting and formatting](#linting-and-formatting)).
+Note that contrary to PEP8, the maximum line length in medkit is not 79 characters but 88 (for better compatibility with the `black` formatter (cf [Linting and formatting](#linting-and-formatting)).

 ### Linting and formatting